veillette/physics-book/contents/ch3VectorAdditionAndSubtractionGraphicalMethods.md

 Here, we see that when the same vectors are added in a different order, the result is the same.
 This characteristic is true in every case and is an important characteristic of vectors.
-Vector addition is **commutative**{: class="term"}.
+Vector addition is **commutative**.
 Vectors can be added in any order.

 <div class="equation" id="eip-376">
  $$ \vb{A}+\vb{B}=\vb{B}+\vb{A}. $$